 A strong nexus letter must contain specific components:

-- Second, they need to confirm they reviewed your complete medical records and military medical records.
+- Confirmation they reviewed your entire C-File (Claims File) and military medical records.

-- Third, the magic phrase matters: your condition is “at least as likely as not” connected to service.
+- The magic phrase: your condition is “at least as likely as not” (50% probability or greater) connected to service.

-- Fourth, medical rationale explaining why this connection exists.
+- Medical rationale explaining why this connection exists.

 Providing military medical records to your doctor strengthens their analysis.
 They can reference specific service events and injuries.
 The letter should mention your formal diagnosis with dates and supporting test results.